 Federal Court: In NBMZ, FCAFC held: Minister had to consider legal consequences of s 501 cancellation; lack of reference to them led to inference they were ignored.
 In Taulahi, FCAFC held: NBMZ was about direct & immediate consequences (whether or not obvious) and applied to any statutory power.
 Did Cotterill broaden the principle in NBMZ & Taulahi to include the "real possibilities" of what might flow from a decision?
 Do those cases apply to s 501CA?
 If so, was Minister required to consider mere possibility that Applicant was stateless and thus subject to indefinite detention?
 Should we infer Minister knew the way Act operates as he acknowledged Applicant could apply for protection visa and issued Direction 65, which contemplated indefinite detention?
-We respectfully disagree with an aspect of this decision.

 The Applicant's representations seeking revocation of the mandatory cancellation of the Applicant's visa made under s 501(3A) included the following passage:

 The treatment of returnees to South Sudan is of serious concern and would place [the applicant] at risk of significant harm if he were to return.
 IRIN reported in 2013 that: